redis/redis-doc/topics/sentinel.md

 the new master after a failover at the same time.
-The lower the number, the more time it will take for the failover process to complete, however if the slaves are configured to serve old data, you may not want all the slaves to resync at the same time with the new master, as while the replication process is mostly non blocking for a slave, there is a moment when it stops to load the bulk data from the master during a resync.
+The lower the number, the more time it will take for the failover process to complete, however if the slaves are configured to serve old data, you may not want all the slaves to re-sync at the same time with the new master, as while the replication process is mostly non blocking for a slave, there is a moment when it stops to load the bulk data from the master during a re-sync.
 You may make sure only one slave at a time is not reachable by setting this option to the value of 1.

 Additional options are described in the rest of this document and documented in the example `sentinel.conf` file shipped with the Redis distribution.

-All the configuration parameters can be modified at runtime using the `SENTINEL SET` command.
-See the **Reconfiguring Sentinel at runtime** section for more information.
+All the configuration parameters can be modified at run time using the `SENTINEL SET` command.
+See the **Reconfiguring Sentinel at run time** section for more information.

 Quorum
 ---